 It has identical no-brand alternatives for much cheaper.
 It also does almost nothing to protect the lens or block sunlight with its minuscule size.
-Luckily, the lens’ optical performance makes it largely unnecessary.
+Luckily, the lens’s optical performance makes it largely unnecessary.

-This lens is for everybody who wants to basically replace the body cap on their camera.
-With its size, it’s ideal for quick grab-and-go shoots, street and documentary, photojournalistic, even event photography.
+This lens is for everybody who basically wants to replace the body cap on their camera.
+Its size is ideal for quick grab-and-go shoots, photojournalism, street, documentary, and even event photography.

-Even if it can’t entirely hide the fact that you’re carrying a bulky DSLR, it makes it somewhat less obtrusive and frightening.
+Even if it can’t entirely hide the fact that you’re carrying a bulky DSLR, it makes it somewhat less intrusive and frightening.
 This helps with portraits, especially candid shots.

 It also helps to get into places where a large camera wouldn’t normally be allowed.
-I was able to get away shooting concerts on several occasions with this lens and my 5D camera.
+I got away with shooting concerts on several occasions with this lens and my 5D camera.

-First, that little size difference does matter, and the 40mm has the advantage there.
+First, that small size difference does matter.
+And the 40mm has the advantage there.
 Second, I don’t shoot portraits as often as street photography.
-There, corner sharpness is key, so the 40mm has won again.
-It’s also a little bit sturdier built.
+Corner sharpness is key with the latter, so the 40mm won again.
+Plus, it’s a little bit sturdier built.

 Mount and Compatibility

-The Canon EF 40mm f/2.8 STM is made primarily for full-frame EF-mount cameras.
-These are the Canon EOS 6D, EOS 5D, and EOS 1DX/1Ds series of digital cameras, as well as all of Canon’s 35mm film cameras since 1987.
+The Canon EF 40mm f/2.8 STM is primarily for full frame EF-mount cameras.
+These are the Canon EOS 6D, EOS 5D, and EOS 1DX/1Ds series of digital cameras and all of Canon’s 35mm film cameras since 1987.

-However, the lens will work perfectly on crop-sensor EOS bodies (such as the 7D, 10D-90D series, and all the Rebels).
-It can also be adapted without loss in autofocus speed to Canon’s full-frame mirrorless R bodies (currently the R, RP, R6, and R5).
+But the lens will work perfectly on crop sensor EOS bodies (such as the 7D, 10D-90D series, and all the Rebels).
+It can also be adapted without loss in autofocus speed to Canon’s full frame mirrorless R bodies (currently the R, RP, R6, and R5).

 I actually used it to test and review the EOS RP, as I found them to be a great, small combo.

-You can also attach any EF mount adaptor currently in use to this lens.
+You can also attach any EF mount adaptor currently used for this lens.
 These include adaptors to Sony E-mount, Fujifilm X-mount, Micro Four Thirds, Nikon Z-mount, Leica L-mount, and more.

-Autofocusing speed and reliability on these off-brand cameras will depend on the quality of the adaptor used.
+Autofocusing speeds and reliability of these off-brand cameras depend on the adaptor’s quality.

 The 40mm is among the best Canon lenses in this focal length range.
 Right from f/2.8, it provides excellent sharpness from corner to corner.
 It doesn’t get better beyond f/4.

-As I mentioned, it retains sharpness really well with extension tubes at close focusing distances as well.
-In most aspects except aperture, it’s in the same league as the EF 50mm f/1.2L, which says something.
+As I mentioned, it retains sharpness at close focusing distances really well with extension tubes.
+In most aspects except with the aperture, it’s in the same league as the EF 50mm f/1.2L, which says something.

-Its distortion level is excellent, barely noticeable on full-frame cameras.
-It’s also easy to correct, if you want 110% straight lines everywhere, as it’s a very simple barrel-type distortion with no weird deformations.
+Its distortion level is excellent, barely noticeable on full frame cameras.
+It’s also easy to correct if you want 110% straight lines everywhere.
+That’s because it’s a very simple barrel-type distortion with no weird deformations.

-The 40mm f/2.8 STM has great autofocus, but very limited manual focusing capabilities.
+The Canon EF 40mm f/2.8 STM has great autofocus.
+But it has very limited manual focusing capabilities.

 Its autofocus system is quick and very accurate.
-It’s responsive in very low light, too, better, than you’d expect from an f/2.8 lens and better than the 24-70 f/2.8 II zoom at 40mm.
+It’s responsive in very low light, too… better than you’d expect from an f/2.8 lens and better than the EF 24-70 f/2.8 II zoom lens at 40mm.

-My copy has never had any issues, not even micro-adjustments required.
-This stands in stark contrast with the 50mm f/1.8 STM, of which I had two faulty samples before getting one that was consistent, and even that had to be micro adjusted.
+My lens has never had any issues, not even micro-adjustments required.
+This is in stark contrast with the 50mm f/1.8 STM.
+I had two faulty samples before getting a consistent one.
+And even that had to be micro-adjusted.

-However, this also means that the manual focusing ring and the lens elements are no longer physically connected.
-This is a bummer for those who want to manually focus often.
+But this also means the manual focusing ring and the lens elements are no longer physically connected.
+This is a bummer for those who want to focus often manually.

 You can’t focus when the camera is not turned on, not even in manual focus.
-The ring itself is also almost non-existent, being a thin plastic piece right at the front of the lens.
-So, no manual-focus magic here.
+The ring is also almost non-existent.
+It’s a thin plastic piece right at the front of the lens.
+So no manual-focus magic here.

-There is no full-time manual focus override, and as expected at this size, there is no distance scale.
-When focusing, the front element extends out of the barrel, but it doesn’t rotate.
-Its minimum focusing distance is 0.3m.
+There is no full-time manual focus override.
+And as expected at this size, there is no distance scale.
+When focusing, the front element extends out of the barrel but doesn’t rotate.
+Its minimum focusing distance is 0.3 m.

 Handling and Build Quality

-The 40mm f/2.8 STM pancake lens is mostly built of plastic, with the exception of the lens mount, which is metal.
+The 40mm f/2.8 STM pancake lens is mostly made of plastic, except for the lens mount, which is metal.

-It doesn’t have weather-sealing, though, and with the moving front element, I never wanted to test just really mow much this is true.
+It doesn’t have weather sealing, though.
+And with the moving front element, I never wanted to test just really how much this is true.
 This is not a rain or dust-friendly lens.

-The only thing occupying the side of the lens is the manual/autofocus switch.
+The only thing occupying the side of the lens is the manual focus and autofocus switch (MF/AF).

 It has a 52mm filter thread.
 Filters of this size are cheap and widely available.
 Be aware that the autofocus motor doesn’t tolerate more than one filter in the long term.
 With two filters, it makes weird, whirring sounds, presumably due to the weight.

-You can attach several extension tubes and still get very usable results, both in image quality and handling.
-However, you’re likely limited to focusing by getting closer or farther away, because of the poor manual focus implementation.
+You can attach several extension tubes and still get very usable results in image quality and handling.
+But you’re likely limited to focusing by getting closer or farther away because of the poor manual focus implementation.

 That’s not an issue with macro rails or free hand-holding.
-I’ve written about an excellent cheap macro setup that includes this lens in this article.
+I’ve written about an excellent cheap macro setup that includes this lens.